REPROSEC/dolev-yao-star-extrinsic/examples/iso_dh/README.md

 used in the stateful proof to prove that every stateful function fulfills the trace invariants.

-The two modules that are left are the ``DY.Example.DH.SecurityProperties`` module and the ``DY.Example.DH.Debug`` module.
-The former defines and proves the security properties, and the latter generates an example trace of an honest protocol run.
+The module ``DY.Example.DH.SecurityProperties`` formalizes the above-mentioned security properties and proves them with the protocol invariants.

+To see whether the protocol has been modeled correctly the module ``DY.Example.DH.Debug`` provides an implementation of an honest protocol run.
+This module can be extracted to OCaml code to print an example trace to the console.
+The module ``DY.Example.DH.Debug.Proof`` proves that the honest protocol run fulfills the protocol invariants.
+This proof serves as a sanity check for the protocol invariants.

 ## Check and Run the Model
 To verify the F* code you can call ``make`` from either this